CTE- the terrorist attacks

 Inner life and Solidarity

-In cooperation with the local churches of the city, the international and interdenominational Taizé Community will be leading a young adult gathering in Birmingham over the Early May Bank Holiday weekend, 28 April – 1 May, 2017.
+In cooperation with the local churches of the city, the international and interdenominational Taizé Community led a young adult gathering in Birmingham over the Early May Bank Holiday weekend, 28 April – 1 May, 2017.